isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 Expected Results:
   - The file should save in the destination folder you configured in the Default Profile.

+#### Test Saving already saved document
+Prerequisites:
+  - execute the `Test Default Profile` test
+Steps:
+  - Save the same document to Laserfiche as in the Test Default Profile Test Expected Results: You should get a warning that an entry with the same name already exists, and that Laserfiche will rename the new documents.
+If you continue, and open the file in Laserfiche, the document should be renamed.
 #### Test No Default Profile Save
 Steps:
 1. Remove all SharePoint Content Type -> Laserfiche Profile Mappings